Teeth Extraction in Temple

 Tooth Extraction with Intravenous Sedation

-Dr. Elmore can perform extraction procedures with intravenous sedation.
+Dr. Grosskopf can perform extraction procedures with intravenous sedation.
 Intravenous administered sedation will significantly reduce any fear or anxiety, completely relax you, and may make you sleepy for the duration of the extraction procedure.
 Intravenous sedation may also produce either partial or full memory loss of the actual treatment.
 During intravenous sedation, you will remain conscious and able to understand and respond to requests; however, you may not remember much about the procedure itself.
 As such, it may appear as if you were asleep during treatment.

 Wisdom Tooth – 3rd Molars